thousandbrainsproject/tbp.monty/docs/community/governance.md

 ---
 # Summary

-Thousand Brains Project adopts a hierarchical technical governance structure for monty.
+Thousand Brains Project adopts a hierarchical technical governance structure for Monty.

 - A community of **Contributors** who file issues, make pull requests, and contribute to the project.
 - A small set of **Maintainers**, who drive the overall project direction.